mdn/content/files/en-us/learn/server-side/django/forms/index.md

 ## HTML Forms

-First a brief overview of [HTML Forms](/en-US/docs/Learn/Forms).
+First, a brief overview of [HTML Forms](/en-US/docs/Learn/Forms).
 Consider a simple HTML form, with a single text field for entering the name of some "team", and its associated label:

 ![Simple name field example in HTML form](form_example_name_field.png)